 Specific strategies to help women entrepreneurs and employees succeed include:

 - Learning new ways to balance work and life.

 - Staying current on issues that present challenges for women in business, and learn how other women overcome their own obstacles in the business world.

 - Don’t accept that you’re the underdog – because you’re not.
 Remind yourself that many men would most likely collapse if they had to do all you do on a daily basis.

-The responsibilities attached to women in our contemporary society should never account for the reason why they should become poor business people rather every business woman must consider these responsibilities as one of the greatest advantage, that distinguishes them as excellent business women.
+The responsibilities attached to women in our contemporary society should never account for the reason why they should become poor business people rather every businesswoman must consider these responsibilities as one of the greatest advantages, that distinguishes them as excellent businesswomen.